Nonasymptotic estimates for Stochastic Gradient Langevin Dynamics under local conditions in nonconvex optimization: Conclusions

 \section{Conclusions}

-We have provided nonasymptotic estimates for the SGLD which explicitly bounds the error between the target measure and the law of the SGLD in Wasserstein-$1$ and $2$ distances.
-This enables us to obtain theoretical guarantees for two fundamental problems in machine learning, and in general, computational science: Nonasymptotic error bounds for \textit{sampling} problems and \textit{nonconvex optimization} problems.
+We have provided non-asymptotic estimates for the SGLD which explicitly bounds the error between the target measure and the law of the SGLD in Wasserstein-$1$ and $2$ distances.
+These results further allow us to establish a non-asymptotic error bound for the expected excess risk.
+Moreover, the theoretical findings enable us to obtain theoretical guarantees for fundamental problems in machine learning and in financial mathematics: Nonasymptotic error bounds for \textit{nonconvex optimization} problems.
 We have shown that our assumptions are verifiable for a large class of practical problems.
-In particular, we demonstrate this by providing theoretical guarantees for the sampling behaviour of the algorithm in two important applications: (i) \textit{variational inference for Bayesian logistic regression} (VI) as it is a global nonconvex optimization problem defined over the parameters of the variational approximation to the true posterior, (ii) \textit{large-scale Bayesian posterior sampling} for Bayesian logistic regression with non-log-concave targets.
-We believe that our results provide a detailed understanding of the sampling behaviour of SGLD even when it is examined within the context of empirical risk minimization in machine learning.
+In particular, we demonstrate this by providing two important applications: (i) \textit{variational inference for Bayesian logistic regression} (VI), (ii) \textit{index tracking optimization}.
+We believe that our results provide a detailed understanding of the sampling behaviour of SGLD even when it is examined within the context of nonconvex optimization.